nestauk/flow-temp-toolkit/src/principles/2-check-eligibility.md

 patterns:
   - title: Check the user's heating system is suitable
     description: >-
-      This guide focuses on gas condensing combination boilers, it’s important that clear questions are asked of households so that they are confident in identifying the type of boiler they have.
+      It’s important that clear questions are asked of households so that there is confidence that the household has a gas condensing combi boiler.

       <br>